Report from @media conference in London

 Anton and Reine Roaming the Queen Elizabeth Hall.

-Andy Clarke Andy Clarke holding the second day keynote.
+Andy Clarke Andy Clarke holding keynote.

 Bruce Lawson The awesome Bruce Lawson (without viking helmet).